Healthcare professionals, neonatal units, hospitals, follow-up teams, health services and early childhood educators

 For health service

-1. A national guideline on follow-up programme including mental health is available and regularly updated.
+A national guideline for a follow-up programme including screening for mental health problems, including ADHD and ASD, is available and regularly updated.

 B (High quality)